 What Has Changed in The Plastics Engineering Industry Today?

-Today applications have changed the way the design process works.
+Today applications have changed the way the design process works; as has the way we approach strategic meetings management.
 Designs can be swapped and changed graphically during the course of an hour meeting.
 The dynamics, colour, and other aspects of the design can be modified in real time.

 The only expense to the plastics engineering company is now the application.
 Some bigger companies will hire a graphic design expert to manage the applications, which may sound costly because it is an extra salary, but compared to paper drawn designs, the graphic artists are more productive.